 "[It's] not physical, therefore instead of sitting on top of the skin, it's actually absorbed to filter out UV rays via a chemical reaction," multi-specialist physician Azza Halim, MD, tells POPSUGAR.

 Why Is Oxybenzone So Controversial?

 While oxybenzone is an FDA-approved chemical, and the American Academy of Dermatology (AAD) considers the ingredient safe to use when it comes to human health, it's also one of several common chemical sunscreen ingredients like avobenzone, octisalate, homosalate, and octinoxate that have been flagged by the EWG.
 Why?
-According to Dr. Halim, some research indicates that, because it can be absorbed by the skin, oxybenzone can potentially affect hormone levels in animals.
+According to Dr. Halim, some research indicates that (like in the peer-reviewed Journal of the American Medical Association), because it can be absorbed by the skin, oxybenzone can potentially affect hormone levels in animals.

 More recent research suggests that oxybenzone is damaging to coral reefs.
 According to the National Oceanic and Atmospheric Administration (NOAA), oxybenzone can cause defects and reproduction issues in fish, damage the immune systems of sea urchins, and impair the growth of green algae.
 As a result, in 2021, Hawaii became the first state to ban the sale of sunscreen products containing the ingredient.